xingbpshen/CodingPractices/src/CoinChange/README.md

 # Coin change question
 Suppose we have 2, 5, 7 valued coins and we want to obtain the sum of 27 using these coins, fewer coins used is better!
-Print out number of coins you will use, if cannot, print out -1.
+Print out the number of coins you will use, if cannot, print out -1.